swcarpentry/DEPRECATED-bc/git/novice/reference.md

     git add filename_1 filename_2

-Add all modified files to the staging area:
+Add all modified files in the current directory and its subdirectories to the staging area:

-    git add -A
+    git add -A .

 Commit changes in the staging area to the repository's history:
 (Without `-m` and a message, this command runs a text editor.)